MrzhangF1ghter/smartusbhub/document/smartusbhub_user_guide.md

 - **Current Measurement**: Each channel has independent current sensing capability, suitable for device status monitoring and power consumption evaluation.
 - **Interlock Control**: An interlock mode can be enabled to ensure only one channel is powered at any time.
 - **Power-On Default State**: Each channel’s default power and data connection state on power-up can be configured individually.
-- **Power-Loss State Retention**: Each channel can be configured to remember its state when power is lost and restore it on power-up.
+- **Power-Loss State Persistence**: Each channel can be configured to remember its state when power is lost and restore it on power-up.
 - **Configurable Button Function**: The physical button functionality for each channel can be enabled or disabled.
 - **Permission Management**: Supports setting an access password (*to be supported in future firmware updates*).
 - **Firmware Upgrade**: Supports one-click OTA updates for continuous feature additions and bug fixes.